brug-be/jobboard/20180321_solvace_full_stack_ruby_on_rails_ember_developer.md

 * All the tools you need (Macbook pro, big monitor)
 * Flexible office hours
 * Working in the city centre of Ghent
-* Competitive salary package (Mobile/data subscription, hospital ins)
+* Competitive salary package (Mobile/data subscription, hospital insurance, meal vouchers)